You're all set!

 1. Send a legal notice to the owner asking for the return of the security deposit.

-2. If the owner still does not return the security deposit, file a case in the civil court for the recovery of the security deposit.
+2. If the owner still hasn't returned the security deposit, you can file a case in civil court to recover it.

 3. Gather all the necessary documents, such as the rental agreement, receipt for the security deposit, and proof of damages to the rental property.